Law enforcement in South Korea: Transportation

+Firearms

 Currently, South Korean police are allowed to carry 38-caliber pistols during operations.
-According to official data from the National Police Agency, S&W (Smith & Wesson) Model 10 is to be used.
-However, the Smith & Wesson Model 10 is outdated, so nowadays there is a trend to increase the anti-incident pressure by using the Model 60, which has a reduced barrel and weight and uses 357 Magnum bullets.
+According to official data from the National Police Agency, the S&W (Smith & Wesson) Model 10 is to be used.
+However, the Smith & Wesson Model 10 has become outdated, and firearm usage trends have moved toward the S&W Model 60 which has a reduced barrel and weight and uses 357 Magnum bullets.